Huawei CFO had resources to flee Canada, border agent tells court in U.S. extradition case

 Court documents show that prosecutors initially declined to release notes relating to his affidavit due to “witness safety” concerns.

-Reporting by Sarah Berman in Vancouver and Joseph Sipalan in Kuala Lumpur; Writing by Moira Warburton in Toronto; Editing by Denny Thomas, Kim Coghill and Chizu Nomiyama
+Reporting by Sarah Berman in Vancouver and Joseph Sipalan in Kuala Lumpur; Writing by Moira Warburton in Toronto; Editing by Chizu Nomiyama and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.